 - Male: Urethral discharge or prostate secretions or first few drops of voided urine

-Sample for culture should be placed into a tube containing 0.5mL of sterile saline or commercially available plastic envelops for direct examination and culture (InPouch TV, BIOMED) immediately.
+Sample for culture should be placed into a tube containing 0.5mL of sterile saline or commercially available plastic envelopes for direct examination and culture (InPouch TV, BIOMED) immediately.

 - Microscopy and staining:

 Direct microscopic examination of a wet preparation of sample (vaginal discharge) provides the simplest rapid diagnostic test for vaginalis.
-It includes detection of pear shaped trophozoites (only form; there is no cyst form) of T. vaginalis in wet mount with typical jerky motility.
+It includes detection of pear-shaped trophozoites (only form; there is no cyst form) of T. vaginalis in a wet mount with typical jerky motility.
 Direct fluorescent Antibody (DFA) stain can be used to visualize the parasite.

 Morphological features of Trophozoites: